YSaxon/TFTPlunder/README.md

-Inin TFTP Server Arbitrary Directory Blind Read Write exploitation helper
+TFTPlunder: Inin TFTP Server Arbitrary Directory Blind Read Write exploitation helper

 This simple repo is for automating the process of exploiting a blind arbitrary file read/write that can be present in the inin (now genesys) tftp web server.